carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Intro_to_Nextflow.md

 >
 > Your challenge is to change the `echo_file` process so that it changes the message to lowercase (instead of uppercase).
 > Then to confirm that it works, change the input message to "THIS SHOULD BE LOWERCASE" using the command line.
+>
+> Remember to use the [etherpad](https://pad.carpentries.org/ADACS_NextFlow) to share your success or ask questions.
 > > ## Soultion
 > > This is the change to the `echo_file` process
 > > ~~~